prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Namespaces to match for ScrapeConfig discovery.
+<p>scrapeConfigNamespaceSelector defines the namespaces to match for ScrapeConfig discovery.
 An empty label selector
 matches all namespaces.
 A null label selector matches the current namespace only.</p>
 <p>Note that the ScrapeConfig custom resource definition is currently at Alpha level.</p>